For the Web and in Print

 Mount Holyoke College Art Museum

-Mount Holyoke College Campus Store; campus store
+Mount Holyoke College Campus Store; the campus store

-Mount Holyoke College Science Center; Science Center
+Mount Holyoke College Science Center; the Science Center

 Noun plus gerund